lotusrn/cse15l-lab-reports/labreport3.md

 **grep -w "PATTERN" (path) (Source: Inputting `man grep` into the command Terminal)**
 - we can utilize `grep` by searching WHOLE WORDS in `" "`, and searches for it within a file
-- this returns the path and line in which the `"PATTERN"` shows up in the file
+- This returns the path and line in which the `"PATTERN"` shows up in the file
-- this could be helpful in mass-searching for a certain phrase in a large data-base instead of doing `CTRL+F` in each and every file
+- It could be helpful in mass-searching for a certain phrase in a large data-base instead of doing `CTRL+F` in each and every file

 ```
 rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)